jlincodes/budget-breakdown-calculator/docs/README.md

 - Use `jQuery` to toggle open and close input forms for each category

 **Day 2**:
-- Learn `D3.js`
+- Learn `Chart.js` and render data visualization
-- Render graph or pie chart

 **Day 3**:
 - Continue working on functionality